Local description of S-matrix in quantum field theory in curved spacetime using Riemann-normal coordinate: Illustration of formalism: Scattering amplitude calculations

-Like the previous example, we have conservation and non-conservation terms and both contain curvature dependent corrections.
-In the conservation case, in the $k_{1}+k_{2}\rightarrow 0$ limit, curvature correction dominates over curvature independent correction in the massless theory.
+Like the previous example, here, we have conservation and non-conservation terms, and both contain curvature-dependent corrections.
+In the conservation case, in the $k_{1}+k_{2}\rightarrow 0$ limit, curvature correction dominates over curvature-independent correction in the massless theory.
 The IR divergences can be cured by first putting an IR regulator and then adding soft-modes in the theory.